virtual-bock/thinkpad-yoga-scripts/README.md

 This repo is forked from https://github.com/ffejery/thinkpad-l380-yoga-scripts with edits for the x380.
 Differences are:

-- we don't need to disable the keyboard and buttons depress
+- we don't need to disable the keyboard as the buttons depress via hardware
-- there seems to be no hotkey for tablet mode, so we need a workaround
+- there seems to be no hotkey for tablet mode, so we need a workaround (I use acpi listen)
+- there seems to be a bug where xinput can't enable the touchpad once it's disabled, so we need another workaround

 For more tweaks for Xubuntu on a Thinkpad x380 yoga see [this gist](https://gist.github.com/wassname/4aec086afe518dfbceaf00577442c432)